wtsi-hgi/softpack-iac/openstack/README.md

 ### Initial Setup

-Before you can deploy the infrastructure, you must create a `terraform.tfvars` and set the required variables.
+Before you can deploy the infrastructure, you must create a `terraform.tfvars` file and set the required variables.
 An example `terraform.tfvars` is provided in the `examples` directory

 | Variable                | Description                                                        |
 |-------------------------|--------------------------------------------------------------------|